mlidbom/Compze/Website/paradigms/semantic-events/event-naming.md

 Readable and unambiguous.
 Not bad.

 >[!NOTE]
 > We do not repeat `Event` for every level of nesting.
-And should you dislike the repeated `I` we will not condemn doing this: `IUserEvent.Profile.PropertyUpdated.Name` :wink:
+And should you dislike the repeated `I` we do not condemn doing this: `IUserEvent.Profile.PropertyUpdated.Name` :wink: